jholtan/consul-example/README.md

 Enabling encryption
 -------------------

-Enabling gossip encryption ensures that no foreign agents can join the cluster
+**Gossip protocol encryption**

+Enabling gossip protocol encryption protects your system against eavesdropping, data tampering and fake nodes.

 The command `consul keygen` will generate a 16-bit base64 encoded key that can be used as the shared secret.
 If the provisioning script locates a file called `gossip_secret` in the root of this project, it will use the contents of that file as the shared secret.